CMPUT301F22T09/shell379/README.md

 Assumptions:
 1. This app assumes that a stable internet connection is available to the user
+2. This app is built to run on Android Oreo and above

 Comments:
 1. Due to the usage of LiveData objects, testing was done heavily through the use of UI testing.
 This is primarily due to the fact that LiveData objects requires threading, which is not available in regular JUnit tests.